-Bartlesville Radio » News » Fatal Fire in Ramona, ATF on Scene
+Bartlesville Radio » News » ATF Updates the Fatal Fire in Ramona

 Washington Co.

-Fatal Fire in Ramona, ATF on Scene
+ATF Updates the Fatal Fire in Ramona

 Tom Davis, Evan Fahrbach

-Details are still coming in, but Washington Emergency Management has confirmed a fatal structure fire at 340 Keeler Street in Ramona occured around 5:00 a.m. on Friday, killing three people.
+Washington Emergency Management has confirmed a fatal structure fire at 340 Keeler Street in Ramona occured around 5:00 a.m. on Friday, killing three people.

-Melissa Mayes with Washington County Emergency Management gives us the information she has at this time.
+Because the victims in the blaze are Native American, Alcohol, Tobbaco and Firearms (ATF) were called to investogat the fire

-According to the ATF, one child is among those killed in the fire.
+According to the ATF spokesman Ashley Stephens,one child is among those killed in the fire.
 One adult and another child were among those injured and taken to the hospital.

 « Back to News